 Location, location, location.
 While some marketplaces only have a handful of distribution centers, others have multiple warehouses scattered across the country.
 And, obviously, the closer you get to you, the cheaper it ships!
 For the current live auctions, you can find the warehouse locations listed on the left side of the marketplace auction page.
 Additionally, the specific ‘shipping from’ location is mentioned at the bottom of each auction listing description.

 Bottom line: If you find liquidation marketplaces with warehouses closer to you, you’ll cut your costs and save money on shipping.

 This unique shipping feature can be found on the Walmart Liquidation Auctions marketplace.
-It offers B-Stock buyers 200 miles of free shipping!
+It offers B-Stock buyers 300 miles of free shipping (200 miles for furniture)!
 So, if you find yourself within that radius, shipping will be completely free.
 Otherwise, the cost of 200 miles will be knocked off your shipping total and reflected In the quote you see in the auction.

 There are certainly a few perks that B-Stock buyers can take advantage of to save money on shipping.
 And once you start buying up larger loads of liquidation, these discounts can really add up!
 To learn more about how shipping works on B-Stock, be sure to read our article Buying Basics: Auction Lot Shipping Methods.